tramlinehq/docs/src/pages/jobs.md

 :::note

-If there's anything else we can do to make your work more enjoyable or your life easier, just ask, we'll try.
+If there's anything else we can do to make your work more enjoyable, just ask, we'll try.

 :::